ccoskrnl/ccoskrnl/README.md

 Multi-processors support is an enormous challenge for me.
 I do not guarantee a good implementation of multi-processors system.

-I'm a beginner for x86_64.
-There have a lot of features and mechanisms that I don't know.
-For example, I speed much time on application processors initialization, but failed.
-I try to read linux source, but it's complexity make me sadness.
-To enter Protected-Mode, I'm almost going crazy.
-Sometimes succeeding and sometimes not.
-Eventually, I terminate the development of this feature.
-Maybe I will soon to continue to develop multi-processors support, but who know.

 **APIC**

 APIC(Advanced Programmable Interrupt Controller) is a critical component in modern computer system.
 It provides the possibility for multi-processors system and supports multilevel interrupt priority on the hardware level.
 Unfortunately, APIC is complicated.
 Since to fully understand APIC needs sound knowledge of computer system, I only implement the basic driver of APIC.